piotay/pfb2025/lectures/Pandas.md

 ```

- **iloc** allows us to subset rows and colums by index number.
+ **iloc** allows us to subset rows and columns by index number.
 This is useful if we want to subset multiple rows or columns without typing index names.
 ```
 print(seq_info_input.iloc[:3])